Mel-Kossmann/ESS/README.md

 Visual Studio will install all the missing packages required to run the application

 When all the above is up and running, you can click on the run button.
-The first launch takes longer, thereafter it is quicker to launch the application.
 Your browser should open on localhost:44317

 Once the page loads, you will be able to: